ebarcott-aerospike/ako-doc-dev/docs/Cluster-configuration-settings.md

 | seedsFinderServices  <br /><sub>`Dynamic`</sub>                             | No       | Structure |         | creates additional Kubernetes service that allow clients to discover Aerospike cluster nodes.
 See [Seeds Finder Services](#seeds-finder-services) for details.|

 ## Operator Client Cert

 The operator needs to connect as an Aerospike client to perform management `asinfo` calls.
-If Aerospike service is configured to use TLS for clients, you need to specify the certificates that the client needs to use to make these info calls.
+If the Aerospike service is configured to use TLS for clients, you need to specify the certificates the client uses to make these calls.

-The fields are

 | Field                                                                    | Required | Type      | Default | Description                                                                                                                                                                                                                                                                                                         |
 | ------------------------------------------------------------------------ | -------- | --------- | ------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |